...

 Don’t forget your insurance – SafetyWing Travel Insurance

-• Reimbursement of costs for travel delays or interruptions due to family reasons.
+• Reimbursement for travel delays or interruptions due to family emergencies.

-• Cover the cost of transportation or burial in the event of death.
+• Coverage for transportation or burial costs in the unfortunate event of death.

 You can move quickly around Tuscany by train

-However, there are also machines at all train stops where you can get tickets conveniently and pay by card.
+If you prefer, ticket machines are available at all train stations, allowing you to buy tickets quickly and pay by card.

 By bus to smaller towns